ThinkingBeyond/IQRG-2024/README.md

 # IQRG-2024
-Research Project Submissions for the Introduction to Quantum Research for Girls Programme in 2024
+Research Project Submissions for the Introduction to [Quantum Research for Girls Programme](https://beyondresearch.physicsbeyond.com/iqrg-2/) in 2024.